sanketkene1234/restAssured/README.md

 - Sign-up/login with invalid credentials

-## 🔗 Request Chaining
+## Request Chaining

-The access token from the login API is dynamically injected into subsequent requests (e.g., create/update/delete book), enabling seamless request chaining.
+The access token obtained from the login API is dynamically applied to subsequent requests—such as create, update, and delete book operations—facilitating smooth request chaining.

 ---

-## 📘 Test Strategy
+##  Test Strategy

-🧪 1.
-API Test Case Architecture
+ 1. API Test Case Architecture
-Designed modular test classes for each core resource: User, Book, and Health
+- Designed modular test classes for each core resource: User, Book, and Health

-Leveraged dependsOnGroups to handle inter-class dependencies (e.g., Book tests require a successful login)
+- Leveraged dependsOnGroups to handle inter-class dependencies (e.g., Book tests require a successful login)

-Implemented request chaining to support token-based authentication flows
+- Implemented request chaining to support token-based authentication flows

-Utilized a centralized data.json file for input data, promoting cleaner and more maintainable test code
+- Utilized a centralized data.json file for input data, promoting cleaner and more maintainable test code

-### 🧰 2.Scalability
+###  2.Scalability
 - Configurable base URL and tokens using `config.properties`
 - Clear separation of concerns: logic, request specs, data, reporting
 - Assertions for status codes, response structure, and error messages